Xiaoyancg/CS307team12/log/Larry'sCHANGELOG.md

     comments at the definition of a function describe operation.
 - Tried some inherit way, the best way is to use pointer and union
 - Don't use pointer too much, use it only when required.
+- the game is still oop but resource is not oop
+  - MSDB